 To be able to accurately assess someone’s use (or misuse) and answer those questions, it is probably an idea to understand some of the terminology surrounding drug use.
 For instance, the words dependency and addiction are often used together, or interchangeably, and it can be difficult to understand what they mean exactly.

-Drug use vs abuse
+Prescription drug use vs abuse

-If someone swallows the occasional pain-relief tablet (for a headache or injury), or has a social drink with a friend at the weekend, or takes a prescribed drug within safe limits, as required; this is categorised as “use”, and is sometimes labelled as medicinal, or recreational in the case of alcohol.
+If someone swallows the occasional pain-relief tablet (for a headache, or injury), or has a social drink with a friend at the weekend, or takes a prescribed drug within safe limits, as required; this is categorised as “use”, and is sometimes labelled as medicinal, or recreational in the case of alcohol.

 When the frequency or amount of a substance is increased, outside the range of safe usage, affecting either the individual or those around them; or when the user becomes preoccupied with the effects of the drug; then it becomes abuse.